How to Create Custom Validation Rule in CodeIgniter 4

 7. Conclusion

-1. Create Validation Class
+1. Create a Custom Validation Class

 I am creating a custom class for defining validations.
 I will create 2 methods to explain rule creation with and without parameter.